duthied/Free-Friendika/doc/Migrate.md

 +--------------------+----------------+
 ````

-Finally, you may also want optimise your database with the following command:
+Finally, you may also want to optimise your database with the following command:
 ``mysqloptimize -p friendica-db``

 ### Go offline